spier/plastic-api/README.md

 # Plastic API

 Plastic API is a boilerplate for building API mockups with grape and swagger.

-The easiest way to to host a plastic API, is on heroku.
+The easiest way to host an API mockup based on this, is on heroku.

 ## How to run this